The Most Underrated Places in France – According to Travelers

 Mont Saint-Michel – Several still think it’s underrated.

-Mont Saint-Pierre – Little detail given, but clearly made an impression.
+Mont Saint-Pierre – clearly made an impression.

 Bay of Biscay coast – Highlighted for peaceful vacations.